epic-kitchens/C5-Multi-Instance-Retrieval/README.md

 ## Video Features

-Features extracted using TBN[1] can be found at this [link]() (~10GB).
-Inside the zip are two files, train.pkl and test.pkl.
+Features extracted using TBN[1] can be found at on dropbox separated for [train](https://www.dropbox.com/s/41pgqys8e9i2rjh/features_train.pkl?dl=0) and [test](https://www.dropbox.com/s/1kereto93y09ecz/features_test.pkl?dl=0) (~10GB).
 Both are pickle files containing the features for the Multi-Instance Retrieval train and test splits respectively.

 Each represents a python dictionary containing the 'RGB', 'Flow' and 'Audio' features as a matrix of size nx25x1024 where n is the number of videos (67,217/9,668).
 The ordering of the videos is the same as in EPIC_100_retrieval_train.pkl and EPIC_100_retrieval_test.pkl found in the EPIC-KITCHENS-100 repo.